nosense-but-fun/key-eye-moon-oil/docs/ai_assistant_guide.md

-# AI Assistant Guide to the KEMO Collection
+# AI Assistant Guide to the Eyro Collection

 ## Introduction for AI Assistants

-This document provides guidance for AI assistants (like Claude, ChatGPT, etc.) to understand the KEMO Collection project's unique characteristics and how to interact with it effectively.
+This document provides guidance for AI assistants (like Claude, ChatGPT, etc.) to understand the Eyro Collection project's unique characteristics and how to interact with it effectively.

 ## Core Project Philosophy

-KEMO Collection deliberately embraces these principles:
+Eyro Collection deliberately embraces these principles:

 1. **Intentional Chaos**: This project is a chaotic collection of unrelated tools and experiments with no coherent structure.
 2. **Anti-Establishment Attitude**: We reject conventional software development practices and documentation styles.